Roman Catholics And Evangelicals Move Apart In Their Political Priorities

 During Supreme Court arguments over Trump's proposed travel ban, the U.S. Conference of Catholic Bishops filed a brief in opposition to the ban, calling it "repugnant to the Catholic faith."

-In addition, no Catholic leader endorsed Trump's decision to move the U.S. embassy in Israel, fearing the impact on a peace process.
+In addition, no Catholic leader endorsed Trump's decision to move the U.S. Embassy in Israel, fearing the impact on a peace process.

 Trump, however, is not the only catalyst in the divergence of Catholic and evangelical agendas.
-UNC historian Molly Worthen says distinct Catholic political priorities have also been highlighted by Pope Francis.
+UNC historian Molly Worthen says distinct Catholic political priorities have also been highlighted by Francis.

 "He's become sort of the anti-Trump," Worthen says.
 "He's become this rallying figure for traumatized liberals who are looking for some kind of figure of existential world historical significance who can counteract what they see as the ugliness of the current administration."

-A report this week that Pope Francis told a sexual abuse survivor who is gay that "God made you like this and loves you like this" further highlighted the growing Catholic-evangelical split.
+A report this week that Francis told a sexual abuse survivor who is gay that "God made you like this and loves you like this" further highlighted the growing Catholic-evangelical split.

-New York Cardinal Timothy Dolan, one of the more conservative U.S. Catholic leaders, responded approvingly to the pope's reported comments saying, "Jesus would have said that."
+New York Cardinal Timothy Dolan, one of the more conservative U.S. Catholic leaders, responded approvingly to the pope's reported comments, saying, "Jesus would have said that."

 But Albert Mohler, president of the Southern Baptist Theological Seminary and a leading evangelical intellectual, suggested that the pope was misguided if he said what he was reported as saying.